-In IIT's nationally ranked, Council of Rehabilitation Education (CORE)-accredited M.S. program in Rehabilitation and Mental Health Counseling, you will receive outstanding and intensive training designed to prepare you to serve persons with disabilities and/or mental health concerns.
-This includes the ability to serve persons with a diverse array of mental health or disability related problems impacting the individual and the family, in a variety of clinical settings and with respect for the influences of multicultural factors such as culture, ethnicity, race, religion, gender, and sexual orientation.
-You will also receive specialized training in the vocational, educational, and personal adjustment of persons with physical, mental, and emotional disabilities.
+The mission of the Rehabilitation and Mental Health Counseling Program is to prepare master’s degree students to perform a vital role as counselors who have specialized knowledge and skills for both mental health and rehabilitation service delivery.
+This includes the ability to serve persons with a diverse array of mental health or disability-related problems impacting the individual and the family, in a variety of clinical settings and with respect for the influences of multicultural factors such as culture, ethnicity, race, religion, gender, and sexual orientation.
+Students also receive specialized training in the vocational, educational, and personal adjustment of persons with physical, mental, and emotional disabilities.

-A core of required graduate courses provides the basic knowledge and skills necessary to the field of rehabilitation and mental health counseling including.
-Rehabilitation, mental health counseling principles and practices with an emphasis on:
+A core of required graduate courses provides the basic knowledge and skills necessary to the field of rehabilitation and mental health counseling.
+Principles and practices are taught with an emphasis on:

 - Psychiatric rehabilitation

 - Assessment in rehabilitation and mental health counseling

 - Evidence-based treatment of mental disorders

 Concurrently, field work of progressively increasing complexity takes place at a variety of community-based mental health and rehabilitation facilities in the Chicago area including:

 - The state department of vocational rehabilitation